Is Fort Howard Park in Baltimore Haunted?

 Related: Annie Gonder

 Last weekend, my family and I visited Fort Howard Park in Baltimore, Maryland.
-Fort Howard was created to protect the port of Baltimore from sea attacks.
+It was created to protect the port of Baltimore from sea attacks.

-Its connection with the most massive invasion of the United States on the morning of September 12, 1814, is of historical significance.
+Its connection to the largest invasion of the United States on the morning of September 12, 1814, is of historical significance.

 Park Hours: Sunrise to sunset